kusako/pygowave-as-client/README.rst

 Dependencies
 ------------
-You will need Flex 3.4 or later.
+You will need Flex SDK 3.4 or later.

-The project itslef has been created using Flash Builder 4 beta 2 but any Flex SDK should work.

 The as3-stomp library is required to use this API.
 It is available at http://as3-stomp.googlecode.com/svn/trunk/